A Guide to Commonly-Used IRS Tax Forms

 - Schedule SE calculates the self-employment tax.

-- Form 1098.
-You’ll receive one of the three varieties of this form if you paid interest on a mortgage or student loan, paid college tuition or donated a motor vehicle to charity.
+You'll receive one of the three varieties of Form 1098 if you paid interest on a mortgage or student loan, paid college tuition or donated a motor vehicle to charity.

 - 1099-DIV, which reports dividends, distributions, capital gains and federal income tax withheld from investment accounts, including mutual fund accounts.